NVIDIA/clara-dicom-adapter/docs/api/rest.md

 # REST APIs

-Clara DICOM Adapter supports the following RESTful APIs on (default) port 5000.
+The Clara DICOM Adapter supports the following RESTful APIs on (default) port 5000.

 ## POST /api/inference

-Triggers a new inference job using the specified DICOM dataset from specified data sources.
+Triggers a new inference job using the specified DICOM dataset from the specified data sources.

 > [!Warning]
-> The API is work in progress and still in draft stage and may change in between releases.
+> This API is a work in progress and may change between releases.

 > [!Note]